 This session was followed up by painting extended and distorted shadows of small figurines.
 As often is the way with painting, I didn’t manage to photograph the process.

-Thinking back to the first session I wanted to explore how we can use the light to distort and transform.
+In the third session I wanted to further develop the idea of using light to distort and transform.
 The children all understood the concept of imagining shapes in the shadows of their rooms.
-In this activity we worked with wire, pipe cleaners and foils to make sculptures which would become a projected image.
-The light area was kept in place throughout the activity for the children to check the progress of their piece using coloured filters.
+In this activity we worked with wire, pipe cleaners and foils to make sculptures that might be transformed as a projected image.
+The projected light was kept in place throughout the activity for the children to check the progress of their piece with the option of adding coloured filters.

 Last art club before Christmas but still November.
 The snowflakes were an acknowledgement that the season was upon us and an introduction to Japanese Notan cut-outs, creating a balance between light and dark.
 I really enjoyed how the children explored this idea and often took it off in their own directions.